brainmachine/FFT_Video/README.md

 Personally, I was very excited to see the first image of a black hole.
 It's a massive stellar entity with a gravitational field that light cannot escape.
 As to the image itself, there is something intruiging about the assymetry of the glowing halo around the object.
 It feels both unexpected and familiar at the same time.

 Looking at both images, I was happy to discover that the *feeling* I get from looking at both images is the same.
 This supports my belief that there might be something about the specific composition of frequencies in our visual field that creates an impression in our vision (and ultimately our consciousness) and can make us feel a certain way.
 The emotional effects of relative compositions of frequencies (and amplitude) are well known in music.
 We know that certain frequencies, only relative to certain other ones, can create a specific emotional response.
 Composers and musicians take advantage of this when writing music.
 A simple example of this is chord composition.
 A major chord feels happy and uplifting and a minor chord can make you sad.
-As we generally accept this with sound, it makes sense to me that the same principles apply to light (or any other medium).
+As we generally accept this quality of sound, it makes sense to me that the same principles would apply to light (or any other medium).

-Before starting to convert images of ocean waves, I wanted to have a better understanding of how simple geometry is transformed into the frequency domain.
+Before starting to convert images of ocean waves, I wanted to gain an intuition of how simple geometry is transformed into the frequency domain.
 For this puspose I used an image of the ceiling at the Waterfront station, downtown Vancouver.
+As the image is composed mostly of straight lines running at different angles I expected to see several diagonal lines appear in the Fourier transform.
+Furthermore, because the image has several straight horizontal lines I expected a strong line to appear on the vertical axis.

 !["Waterfront station ceiling."](input/waterfront_ceiling_low_res.jpg "Waterfront station ceiling.")
 Waterfront station ceiling.
+<br> </br>
-!["Waterfront station ceiling Fourier Transform."](output/waterfron_ceiling_fft_levels_low_res.png)
+!["Waterfront station ceiling Fourier Transform."](output/waterfron_ceiling_fft_levels_low_res.png) Fourier transform of the Waterfront station ceiling.
+<br> </br>

+Comparing this set of images it is clear that the structural components of the photograph are carried through the Fourier transform and the results are in line with what I expected to see.
+If we were to only look at the Fourier transform we could infer that the source image had a number of straight lines running through the image at different angles.

+Now, as a final step before starting to process videos, I wanted to transform images of ocean waves to see what it would look like.
+My expectation was to see patterns emerge around the vertical axis, as ocean waves are mostly composed of horizontal edges.